BovenEllen/BovenEllen.github.io/README.md

 layout: page
 ---

-I am a neuroscientists interested in AI
+"I am a neuroscientists interested in AI"